LeandroZipitria/LOP/README.md

 ## Tables and estimations

-1-tables-figures-2020.R: create all tables and figures. \
+1-tables-figures.R.: create all tables and figures. \
-Tables-10-11-latex.R create the tables based on the information collected in the code 1-tables-figures-2020.R \
+Tables-10-11-latex.R create the tables based on the information collected in the code

 **Correlation Regressions**: \
-2-regressions-chp4: run all regressions.\
+chp4-regressions.R: run regressions for Chapter 4.\

 **Causality**: \
-First, create the database: chp5-database.R \
+chp5-database.R: Create the causality database. \
-Regressions and figures: chp5-figures-regressions.R
+chp5-figures-regressions.R: Regressions and figures for Chapter 5.

 ---------------------